revolut-mobile/kompot/README.md

     implementation 'com.revolut.kompot:core-test:0.0.1'
     implementation 'com.revolut.kompot:coroutines-test:0.0.1'

+    implementation 'org.jetbrains.kotlinx:kotlinx-coroutines-core:1.6.1'

-    implementation 'com.google.dagger:dagger:x.x.x'
+    implementation 'com.google.dagger:dagger:2.40.2'
-    kapt 'com.google.dagger:dagger-compiler:x.x.x'
+    kapt 'com.google.dagger:dagger-compiler:2.40.2'

+    //test dependencies
+    testImplementation 'com.revolut.kompot:core-test:0.0.1'
+    testImplementation 'com.revolut.kompot:coroutines-test:0.0.1'

+    testImplementation "org.jetbrains.kotlinx:kotlinx-coroutines-test:1.6.1"
 }
 ```
-> Kompot has pre-built tools to work with DI and requires Dagger 2 to be present in your module
+> A coroutines dependency will be required to use some of the Kompot features and test them.
+Kompot has pre-built tools to work with DI and requires Dagger 2 to be present in your module.

 ## Wiki